nakamarusun/COMP6573001-2021-MARC0/README.md

 - Live transcoding from .flv format to .mp4 in the streamer pod
 - Need a way to `kubectl delete` without deleting the namespace
 - Use Ingress instead of nginx
+- I think nginx-rtmp is able to use ? url queries.
+Look on this later